* Russia calls for U.N. meeting on Ukraine -reports

 * U.S. nonfarm payrolls rise 288,000

-Earlier in the session, Treasuries sold off following a U.S. nonfarm payrolls figure that came in higher than expected.
+The report came after Treasuries sold off as the U.S. nonfarm payrolls figure came in higher than expected.